EE

 About

-About Professor Richard Karnia
+About Professor Richard Karnia, M.S.
+Psychology, M.Ed.

 Professor Richard Karnia

 Professor Richard Karnia brings a unique blend of Educational Psychology and Industrial-Organizational Psychology to the field of learning science.
 With dual master degrees and over two decades of teaching experience, he bridges theory and practice to create measurable improvements in student outcomes.
+As co-developer of the BRIDGE model, he specializes in translating Cognitive Load Theory research into actionable instructional frameworks for K–12 and higher education.

 • Professor of Organizational PsychologyColorado Technical University

-• M.A.
+• M.S.
 Industrial-Organizational PsychologyPurdue Global University

-• M.A.
+• M.Ed.
 Educational LeadershipLamar University

 Get Started